2022/23 FALMOUTH JAZZ ARTISTS

 Dave Zinno Quartet

-Bassist Dave Zinno and his trio deliver an evening of jazz from the past, present and future.
+Bassist Dave Zinno and his quartet deliver an evening of jazz from the past, present and future.
 Mr. Zinno studied at the Berklee College of Music and the University of Rhode Island before relocating to the west coast to work with Grammy-winning jazz vocalist Diane Schuur and jazz greats Julian Priester, Hadley Caliman and Frank Clayton.
 He established himself in NYC, performing with Jimmy Cobb, John Medeski, Larry Willis and Sonny Fortune among other jazz luminaries.

 Widely recorded, Dave’s recordings include UM “Stray Dog” with Hal Crook, John Medeski, Rick Peckham and Bob Gullotti (Rope-a-Dope Records), “Planet Safety” (Soul Note Records featuring Gullotti and Leo Genovese), “New Stablemates” (Arabesque) with Jared Sims, Eric ”Benny” Bloom and Steve Langone, “Remembering Billie” and “The Music of Jule Styne”(both on Blue Dutchess records) with Scott Hamilton.
 AGNZ “Chance Meeting” with Adam Nussbaum, Jay Azzolina and Dino Govoni (2016 on Whaling City Sound)., Dave is joined by Dino Govoni (sax), Jay Azzolina (guitar) and Rafael Barata (drums).